Nolu-M/Notes-code/README.md

 - **information governance** is concerned with the meaning of the data and its relationship in terms of outcomes and value to the organization, customers and other stakeholders

 ### The Value of Data Governance
-- **NOTE** data governance is driven by a desire to increase the value of data and reduce the risks associated with it.
+- **NOTE:** data governance is driven by a desire to increase the value of data and reduce the risks associated with it.
 It forces a leap from an ad hoc approach to data to one that is strategic in nature
 - Advantages of good data governance:
     - imrpoved data quality
     - expanded data value